Universal classes of disorder scatterings in in-plane anomalous Hall effect: conclusion and discussions

 In summary, we mainly explored the extrinsic part of IPAHE based on the 2D massive Dirac fermions with warping term.
-The distinct behaviors of IPAHE against the three universal classes of disorder scatterings are consistent with previous results of massive Dirac fermions in two limits.
-Notably, the spin-flipping scattering could induce extrinsic contributions of sinusoidal oscillation with periods of $\pi$ and $2\pi$, in contrast to the standard 2D massive Dirac fermions.
-In addition, we briefly calculated the in-plane magnetoresistance and made some comparison with previous results.
-Our work could provide a comprehensive picture of IPAHE under general spin-dependent scatterings and help us to understand the Hall transport of the quantum materials.
+The distinct behaviors of IPAHE against the three universal classes of disorder scattering we found to be consistent with previous results with a noncross approximation of massive Dirac fermions in two limits, and we found the crossed diagrams did not qualitatively modify the angular dependence of the IPAHE.
+Notably, the spin-flipping scattering could induce extrinsic contributions of sinusoidal oscillations with periods of $\pi$ and $2\pi$, in contrast to the standard 2D massive Dirac fermions.
+In addition, we briefly calculated the in-plane magnetoresistance and made some comparisons with previous results.
+Our work could provide a comprehensive picture of IPAHE under general spin-dependent scattering and help us understand the Hall transport of the quantum materials.
+Moreover, our theory could be extended to the nonlinear Hall effect \citep{PanHe2023prl,DimitrieCulcer2024prb,DimitrieCulcer2023prb}.

-Our theory could be extended to other Berry curvature related anomalous transport effects in planar Hall geometry such as anomalous Nernst effect and thermal Hall effect in a large variety of magnetic materials that are not limited to trigonal crystals.